GarretTomlin/Extodan/docs/specifications/"Extodan_Specification.md

 # Extodan Language Specification

 Extodan is a programming language that blends the best features of Elixir and Go.
-It is designed to be concise, expressive, and performant, making it suitable for a wide range of applications.
+It is designed to be concise, expressive, and performant, making it suitable for a wide range of applications

 ## Table of Contents